sgrimes12/Knoedler-Unbound-master/data.md

 ### Data Provenance

-By definition data provenance is the tracking of changes made in the cleaning of data sets.
-Click here to view our document.
+By definition data provenance is the tracking of changes made in the cleaning of data sets. <a href= "https://drive.google.com/open?id=0BxxB10Erjo-UbmtQcnNNUDR0REdYY3FHLXhBQ0lMX0ZkRDBn&authuser=0">Click here</a> to view our document.
 For more information about Data Provenance please refer to our resource page.